openfaas/community-cluster/README.md

 ## 2. After you are approved for access

-Once you've had an email confirmation you can go ahead and get started.
+Once you've had an email confirmation you can go ahead and get started [with enabling your account](/docs/).

 * The first step is to send a PR to the `CUSTOMERS` file with your GitHub username or GitHub organization.